ebi-pf-team/interproscan-docs/docs/InputFormat.rst

 Input formats
 =============

-``InterProScan`` only accepts a single FASTA file as its input.
-The input FASTA file can contain multiple sequences.
+``InterProScan`` only accepts a single FASTA file as its input, although this input FASTA file can contain multiple sequences.
+For example:

-For example, here is an extract of a simple FASTA format file containing unaligned sequences:

 ::